Register resources in NetApp Workload Factory for Databases

-Register instances for Microsoft SQL Server and databases for Oracle so that you can monitor instance and database status, resource utilization, protection, and storage performance in workload factory for Databases.
+Register instances for Microsoft SQL Server and databases for Oracle so that you can monitor instance and database status, resource utilization, protection, and storage performance in NetApp Workload Factory for Databases.

-Registration is possible only for databases engines running on FSx for ONTAP file system storage.
+You can register your resources only if they run on FSx for ONTAP file system storage.

 About the task

-Registering an instance (SQL Server) or database (Oracle) includes two steps - authentication and preparation.
-Preparation involves making sure all AWS, NetApp, and PowerShell modules are installed on the instance.
+Registering an instance (SQL Server) or database (Oracle) has three steps - instance or database authentication, FSx for ONTAP authentication, and preparation.
+Preparation involves making sure that all AWS, NetApp, and PowerShell modules are installed on the instance or database, and that the minimum requirements for Workload Factory for Databases features like error log analysis or well-architected review are met.

 Before you begin

-The host for the instance or database must appear in the Inventory tab.
-For hosts to appear in the inventory, you must add AWS account credentials and read-only or read/write mode permissions.
+The host for the instance or database must appear in the Inventory.
+For hosts to appear in the inventory, you must grant view, planning, and analysis permissions in your AWS account.

 Registering an instance in a private network